asama-w/Election_Analysis/README.md

 ### Election Data Resources
 The to-be-analyzed election results are stored in a csv file named `election_results.csv`, which has over 300,000 inputs.
 There are 3 categories of data collected: Ballot ID, County, and Candidate name.

-The screenshot of the data outline when opens in excel is shown in the following.
+The following shows the screenshot of the dataset outline when opens in excel.

 ![data_outline](https://github.com/asama-w/Election_Analysis/blob/main/Additional%20Images/Data_cvs_example.png)